 - 1/4 cup Mexican crema

-- Place pecans, thyme and nutmeg in a small saucepan and cover with the milk.
-Set over low heat, once it comes to a gentle simmer, turn off heat and cover.
+- Place pecans, thyme, and nutmeg in a small saucepan and cover with the milk.
+Set over low heat.
+Once it comes to a gentle simmer, turn off the heat and cover.
 Let it sit while the sweet potatoes cook.

 - Bring salted water to a rolling boil over high heat in a large pot.
 Carefully add the sweet potatoes, making sure the water covers them, and reduce the heat to medium.
 Continue cooking at a medium simmer until the sweet potatoes are completely cooked through, soft, and the tip of a paring knife can easily slide through any piece, about 15 to 20 minutes.
 Drain.

 - Place half of the sweet potatoes and half of the pecan and milk mixture in a food processor.
 Puree until completely smooth, and scrape onto a bowl.
 Repeat with the remaining half of the sweet potatoes and pecan and milk mixture, but this time add the adobo sauce and 1/4 teaspoon salt.
 Puree until completely smooth and scrape into the same bowl.